aviatesk/JET.jl/docs/src/jetanalysis.md

 @report_call f(Foo(1))
 ```

 We might reasonably expect the compiler to know that in the `else` branch, `x.x` must be an `Int`, since it just checked that it is not `nothing`.
-However, the compiler does not know that the value obtained from loading the `x` field in the expression `x.x` on the like with the if statement in this case is the same value as the value obtained when loading the `x` field in the `x.x + 1` statement[^3].
+However, the compiler does not know that the value obtained from loading the `x` field in the expression `x.x` on the like with the if statement in this case is the same value as the value obtained when loading the `x` field in the `x.x + 1` statement.
 You can solve this issue by assigning `x.x` to a variable:

 ```@repl union3